Exploring Villages of Kurseong - Bagora & Chimney

 Along this road to the Air Force Station and about 1km from the market area, there is a small viewpoint to the left which offers magnificent view of meandering river Teesta and that of Mt.
 Kanchenjunga.
 This is the Bagora View Point.
 You can also walk up to the View Point and then up to the Air Station from the Market area in about 25 minutes.

 Bagora is an ideal place for trekkers and bird watchers.
 For bird watching, take the forested pathway that goes towards Chimney village.
-You can take a 12km trek to Mongpu, or a nice modest day trek (about 6 hours) to Senchal Lake.
+You can take a 12km trek to Mongpu

 There is also a nice homestay at Bagora run by a lady named Diki.
 It's a concrete house (only a part of it is two-storyed while the rest is single-storeyed).
 The rooms are simple but clean with attached bathrooms, there is a front balcony and a nice roof to enjoy the wonderful views around.
 There is a large grassy lawn in front.
-However the homestay is on a hill and you need to walk and climb steps for a while to reach (cars won't go up to the homestay).
+However, the homestay is on a hill and you need to walk and climb steps to get there (cars won't go all the way).
 Diki's Homestay (Bagora) Phone no.: (+91) 8145723177.

 From near the market area of Bagora, a trail veers to the right leads to the village Chimney.
 The road goes through a forest of Dhupi and oak, and then through a place called Chaitapani and then all the way to a small hamlet called Chimney.
 You can also take your vehicle along this route.

 Sunset View from Chaitapani

 View of sunset from a point in Chaitapani is simply awesome.
 You see the sun setting on the opposite mountain beyond the forests.
-Along the way at Chaitapani you will also come across a temple of goddess Kali which is well known in this area.
-The temple is set up in a lush garden setting with many small fluttering prayer flags around.
+Along the way at Chaitapani you will also come across a Kali Temple which is well known in this area.
+The temple has a lush garden setting with many small prayer flags fluttering around.
 This is where most locals in the area (Bagora as well as Chimney) come to worship the goddess Kali.